sangdon/sangdon.github.io/_pages/research.md

 In particular, I'm currently interested in the following questions but very open to broader topics.

-<i class="fa-solid fa-circle-question"></i> *Can we rigorously quantify the uncertainty of AI models, e.g., Large Language Models (LLMs) or drones, under distribution shift and adversarial manipulation?*
+<i class="fa-solid fa-circle-question"></i> *Can we rigorously quantify the uncertainty of AI models, e.g., Large Language Models (LLMs), price predictors, or drones, under distribution shift and adversarial manipulation?*
    Quantified uncertainty of AI models' predictions provides a basis of the trust on predictions.
    To rigorously quantify uncertainty, we have mainly leveraged learning theory and conformal prediction in